 Gains and losses on financial assets and liabilities designated at fair value through profit or loss shall be broken down by type of instrument.
 Institutions shall report the net realised and unrealised gains or losses and the amount of change in fair value of financial liabilities in the period due to changes in the credit risk (own credit risk of the borrower or issuer) where own credit risk is not reported within other comprehensive income.

 Where a credit derivative measured at fair value is used to manage the credit risk of all or part of a financial instrument that is designated at fair value through profit or loss at that occasion, the gains or losses of the financial instrument upon that designation shall be reported in ‘Of which: gains or (-) losses upon designation of financial assets and liabilities designated at fair value through profit or loss for hedging purposes, net’.
 Subsequent fair value gains or losses on those financial instruments shall be reported in ‘Of which: gains or (-) losses after the designation of financial assets and liabilities designated at fair value through profit or loss for hedging purposes, net’.

+204i.
+Under IFRS, institutions investing in financial assets and providing financing to customers as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses on financial assets and liabilities designated at fair value through profit or loss under the ‘operating’ column of the template.

+204ii.
+Under IFRS, institutions providing only financing to customers or investing exclusively in specific classes of financial assets as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses on financial assets and liabilities designated at fair value through profit or loss not related to their main business activities under the ‘investing’ column of the template.
+Any gains or loss on financial liabilities designated at fair value through profit or loss that arise from transactions that involve only the raising of finance (as defined in IFRS 18, paragraphs 59(a), B50-B51) shall be reported under the ‘operating’ column of the template, in accordance with paragraph 46 of Part 1.

 Gains or losses from hedge accounting (16.6)